msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Background

-> Briefly describe the context of the proposed system.
-Highlight the potential benefits of an open-source LMS for public schools, such as accessibility, cost-effectiveness, customizability, and the opportunity to address specific educational needs.
-Mention your personal motivation to contribute to open software for public education.

 A Learning Management System (LMS) is a comprehensive software application designed to manage, deliver, monitor, and report on educational courses, training programs, or learning content.
 It serves as a centralized platform that allows educators to create and manage online courses, assign tasks, assess student performance, and communicate effectively with learners.
 For students, an LMS offers access to instructional materials, participation in discussion forums, peer collaboration, and personalized feedback from instructors.

 The adoption of LMS technologies has significantly reshaped the educational landscape, offering a holistic view of teaching and learning processes.
 These platforms benefit educators, students, administrators, and entire academic systems.
 Over time, LMS platforms have evolved from simple content delivery tools into robust educational ecosystems; supporting curriculum management, multimedia integration, performance tracking, and collaborative learning.
 Today, they are indispensable for the distribution and administration of educational content across various settings, including K–12 and higher education.